Blue Light Therapy – The Great “Antiseptic”

-Our users love our blue light therapy for skin.
-Blue light has been called the greatest antiseptic in the world by those that study colors.
-Blue is the opposite of red due to its cooling qualities.
-Blue has been used for fevers, as a depressant for motor nerves, fast pulse, pain, reducing temperatures, as a pulmonary sedative, and as an aid in combatting infection or inflammation.
+The color blue has been used for fevers, as a depressant for motor nerves, fast pulse, pain, reducing temperatures, as a pulmonary sedative, and as an aid in combating infection or inflammation.
 Blue light increases the elimination of toxins through perspiration and stimulates intuitive powers and is a vitality builder.
-Blue activates the pineal gland and is the color of the spirit – think “True Blue”.

 - 100% natural and non-invasive